 - Check the sodium content of bottled water.
 The lower the sodium content the better.
 Evian is usually ok.

 - Buy a mosquito net if going further afield and a packable travel cot if you’re backpacking.
-We took ____ on our road trip and it’s the lightest travel cot I have seen so far.
+We took a camping cot on our road trip, which folds up in a small bag and it’s the lightest travel cot I have seen so far.

 - Give each other a bit of time out each day (if travelling with a partner) to put your feet up, read a book, have a beer.
 It’s so important to make sure you feel it’s a holiday and you get a bit of ‘me time’.